 Work-based training in chemistry

 A three or four year science-related degree is not the only route into a career with chemistry.
-If you are not sure about going to university but are interested in pursuing a career in chemistry and gaining qualifications then a work-based qualification could be for you.
+If you are not sure about going to university full time but are interested in pursuing a career in chemistry and gaining qualifications then a work-based qualification or apprenticeship could be for you.
 Some options are also suitable if you are thinking about retraining for a career in chemistry, or if you did not choose the right subjects or get the grades you needed.

 A science-based apprenticeship contains a number of common elements across the UK and Ireland.
 They are: